aweber/rabbitmq-autocluster/README.rst

 **RabbitMQ Cluster Name**

-*A RabbitMQ cluster name to restrict the cluster membership to (optional).
-This only works with the Consul and etcd backends.*
+A RabbitMQ cluster name to restrict the cluster membership to (optional).
+This only works with the Consul and etcd backends*

 +----------------------+-------------------------+
 | Environment Variable | ``CLUSTER_NAME``        |